OctopusSamples/SpaceCloner/README.md

 ## How it works
 You provide the a source Octopus instance space and a destination Octopus instance space.
 It will hit the API of both instances and copy items from the source space into the destination space.

 This script was designed to be run multiple times.

+## The Space Has to Exist
+The space on the source and destination must exist prior to running the script.
+It doesn't create those for you.

 ## Limitations
 Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
 It also cannot download packages for you.